redrocket-ctf/redrocket_blog/_posts/2017-11-20-HXPCTF-Ouchenticated.md

 In this task we can use this property, since we can compute the CRC-32 value of X. The CRC-32 value of the modified plaintext P' is the XOR result of the old plain text (including the mac key) and X: {% katex %}CRC(P') = CRC(P) \oplus CRC(X) \oplus CRC(0){% endkatex %}, where 0 is the CRC initalization vector consisting of zero bytes.

-This Python snippet shows the linearity by outputting the difference between the encrypted CRC-32 values:
+This Python snippet shows the linearity by outputting the difference between the CRC-32 values:

 ```python